Passenger who attacked Southwest Airlines flight attendant facing 20 years in prison - NewsBreak

 “The flight attendant who was assaulted was simply doing her job to ensure the safety of all passengers aboard the plane,” said Randy Grossman, acting U.S. Attorney for the Southern District of California.
 “It’s inexcusable for anyone to use violence on an airplane for any reason, particularly toward a flight attendant who is there to keep all the passengers safe.
 We are not going to tolerate violence or interference with the flight crew, and we will pursue criminal charges against those who break the law.”

-Quinonez’s sentencing is scheduled for March 11, 2022.Southwest Airlines CEO tests positive for COVID-19 after Senate testimony
+Quinonez’s sentencing is scheduled for March 11, 2022.VALLEY NEWS: Two accused of stealing meat from Sam’s Club charged

 Following the May 23 incident, Lyn Montgomery, the president of a union representing over 15,000 Southwest flight attendants, issued an open letter to Southwest CEO Gary Kelly , asking him to take steps to better protect the carrier’s crew.